-- 7.8.1.
-HAP Contract Terms.
+- 7.8.1.HAP Contract Terms.
 Housing assistance payments to the owner will be made in accordance with the terms of the HAP contract.
 Payments will be made for the months during which a contract unit is leased and occupied by an eligible family. - 7.8.2.
 Move-out Month.
-If an assisted family moves out of a unit, the owner may keep the housing assistance payment for the calendar month in which the family moves out if the vacancy was not the owner's fault. - 7.8.3.
+If an assisted family moves out of a unit, the RHA will prorate the assistance paid based on the date the unit was vacated.
+Owners will be eligible to receive additional payments as outlined in the Landlord Incentive Program.
+See Section 24.2. - 7.8.3.
 Vacancy Payments.
-Vacancy payments for up to one full calendar month will be allowed from the beginning of the first calendar month after the move-out month: - a) The exact payment will be determined by RHA but cannot exceed the monthly unit rent to owner under the assisted lease, minus any portion of the rental payment received by the owner (including amounts available from the tenant's security deposit).
+RHA reserves the right to strike the vacancy payments provision from any PBV HAP contract prior to execution per 24 CFR 983.352(b).
+If vacancy payments are to be made as part of the contract, they will be for up to one full calendar month from the beginning of the first calendar month after the move-out month: - a) The exact payment will be determined by RHA but cannot exceed the monthly unit rent to owner under the assisted lease, minus any portion of the rental payment received by the owner (including amounts available from the tenant's security deposit).
 Vacancy payments will be limited to the HAP paid on behalf of the family for the month prior to the termination of the lease. - b) The vacancy payment may cover only the period the unit remains vacant. - c) The payment will be made only if the owner: - i.
 Gives RHA prompt written notice certifying that the family has vacated and include the date vacated to the best of the owner's knowledge and belief; - ii.
 Certifies that the vacancy is not the fault of the owner and that the unit was vacant during the period claimed; - iii.
 Certifies that every reasonable action has been taken to minimize the likelihood and length of vacancy; and - iv.
 Submits a written request as required by RHA and provides requested documentation. - 7.8.4.
 Tenant Rent.
 The tenant rent (or portion of the rent paid to the owner by the family) will be determined by RHA and this determination will be made in accordance with HUD requirements.
 Any changes will be effective on the date stated in a notice by RHA to the family and owner.